Eschatologue/CM_wiki/docs/option/feat/feat-origin/hb.md

 You learn one Cantrip and two level 1 spells of your choice from the Sorcerer spell list, and you use Charisma as your spellcasting ability for all three Sorcerer spells.

 **Sorcery Points**
-You gain 2 :class-phb24-sorcerer: **Sorcery Point(s)**, which you can convert to a level 1 spell slot as a :rsc-b: **Bonus Action**.
+You gain 2 :class-phb24-sorcerer: **Sorcery Point(s)**, which you can convert to any level 1 spell slot as a :rsc-b: **Bonus Action**.
 Should you already have Sorcery Points, these are added to your existing pool.
 You regain all your Sorcery Points from this feat when you finish a Long Rest.

 ---